dhis2/dhis2-docs/src/sysadmin/index.md

-# Manage
+# Install

-This section contains information related to the management and maintenance of DHIS 2 systems.
+This section contains information related to the installation, management and maintenance of DHIS 2 systems.